Planning Kids? How Irresponsible of You.

 So, you planning any more children?

-Sure, it makes sense to people.
+Sure, I can see how it makes sense to people.
 But to me it seems that that question only makes sense when you’ve already accepted a package of social norms that that question fits nicely with.
 Social norms that put children lower on the list of priorities than they should be.
 How about this: can I ask you to please put those social norms aside for a moment, and imagine a world in which having children is not a question?
 Where human life is so valued that a family wouldn’t think twice about bringing life into the world?

-Sounds like a fantasy, right?
-Well, as long as we see it that way, society isn’t going to change much.
-At least not in the transformational way we need it to.
+Does that sound like a fantasy to you?
+Well, as long as it does, society isn’t going to change much.

 Parenthood is “irresponsible”

 Is it irresponsible to bring children into the world?
-That nurse certainly thought so.
-So much of our social thinking and systems discourage parents from having children.
+My wife’s nurse certainly thought so.
+There’s so much social thinking that discourage parents from having children.
 It’s as if it’s only OK to have children if certain factors are set in place.
 Things like income, job security, community, etc. And if the child in the womb has a defect or risk of impairment?
 Again, you are warned for having that child, and encouraged to terminate the pregnancy.

 Well, we haven’t seen that nurse for a while.
 I don’t know what she would say if she saw us today, as we are now at eight children – eight.
-The average birth rate for our country is under 2.5 children per family.
-So we have over three times the amount of children that our country’s society is set up for.
+The average birth rate for our country (Israel) is 2.64 children per family.* So we have over three times the amount of children that our country’s society is set up for.

 Parenthood is blind faith